gabrielcerutti/main-spa/README.md

 </Routes>
 ```
 You can navigate directly to that route from the browser address bar or add a new link in the menu if you wish.

+> **Note:** It's important to mention that you have to setup and use the routes properly in the micro-frontend app to be able to navigate thru the different pages.

+> **Note:** GitHub Pages doesn’t support routers that use the HTML5 pushState history API under the hood (for example, React Router using browserHistory).
+This is because when there is a fresh page load for a url like http://user.github.io/todomvc/todos/42, where /todos/42 is a frontend route, the GitHub Pages server returns 404 because it knows nothing of /todos/42.

+## MicroFrontend component properties

+The setup in the _container app_ should be straightforward.
+There is a component to facilitate the integration with micro-frontends.
+The **MicroFrontend** component has the following props:
+- **id**: this is the unique identification of the micro-frontend.
+- **name**: this is the name of the module used to show in the document title.
+- **microId**: this is the identification you used in the micro-frontend app to define the library id or the function names depending on the approach you have chosen.
+- **host**: this is the path to the host wherever the app is hosted (cluster or static storage).
+- **basePath**: this is the base path to be used by the React router inside the micro-frontend.
+- **loadType**: this is the way the micro-frontend is loaded, it can be:
+  - _optimized_: regular react app using code splitting
+  - _not-optimized_: regular react app NOT using code splitting
+  - _bundle_: one big bundle.js file
+- **buildMode** (optional): it depends on the approach you have chosen in the previous section, A or B.
+  - _library_: build using react-app-rewired (default)
+  - _standalone_: regular react app build
+- **history**: react history component.

 ## Available Scripts